Year 1 - Ash

 Computing

-Children will learn the basics of coding.
+Children will learn the basics of digital music.

 How can I help my child in year 1?